The Spanish language’s growing presence in the world and the reason expats should learn it

 Spanish is the native tongue in 21 nations, not including a few that don’t have an “official” language.
 It’s now the second most popular business language (behind English) in the European Union.

-Unlike a number of European languages, like German and French, the number of people speaking Spanish is growing rapidly.
+Unlike a number of European languages, like German and French which are losing native speakers, the number of people using Spanish is growing rapidly.

 As a matter of fact, it’s the fastest growing language in the world.

 In the United States, Spanish is the second most-used language, spoken by 40 million people as a first language (which has more than doubled since 1990), another eight million who speak Spanish as their second language, and six million students who study it in high school and college.
 The U.S. has the world’s largest Spanish-speaking community outside Mexico (Mexico’s population is 115 million and while Spain’s with is 47 million).

 Closer to home, nearly 15 million Ecuadorians speak Spanish as their first language.
 And if you’re thinking about or planning to move here, or anywhere in Latin America, and hope to have a prayer of communicating with most of them, some knowledge of Spanish is essential.

 Knowing the language of the city, country, and continent where you live simplifies, broadens, and enriches your life.

 Unfortunately, there’s no magic pill that enables you to converse in a foreign language.
 No secret key unlocks the door to Spanish.
 No wizard lurks behind a curtain to grant you even your most fervent wish of speaking like a local.

 Rosetta Stone alone won’t do it for you.
 Nor will the other computer and audio programs, grammar textbooks, verb workbooks, dictionaries and phrase books, Internet Spanish sites and daily e-letters, community-college conversation classes, private lessons with a native speaker, intensive immersion classes at a language school, watching movies with subtitles, listening to Spanish talk radio, or using Google Translator.